discos/srt-single-dish-tools/docs/scripts/cli.rst

       --quick               Calibrate after image creation, for speed (bad when calibration depends on elevation)
       --scrunch-channels    Sum all the images from the single channels into one.
+      --nosave              Sum all the images from the single channels into one.
       --bad-chans BAD_CHANS
                             Channels to be discarded when scrunching, separated by a comma (e.g. --bad-chans Feed2_RCP,Feed3_RCP )